execriez/LabWarden/README.md

 Download, then install LabWarden as per the installation instructions.

 Look in the "/SupportFiles/LabWardenConfigs/Examples/PolicyBanner" directory for the file "PolicyBanner.rtf".

-Open the file.
+Open the file in a text editor.

 >![AD Group Members Tab, Members](images/PolicyBannerRTF.jpg "PolicyBanner Text")